POOSD/The-Legend-of-Kaneko-Ono/README.md

 Jake DiClemente - Created and finished user stories UID 029, 009, and helped with the demo.

+Thomas Smith - Created and finished user story 27 and helped with the demo.

 # Sprint 6

 - [Trello Board](https://trello.com/b/cVjYcmDD/project)